The fishbone diagram is one of the seven basic quality control tools. Though all these tools have their importance, the fishbone diagram is distinct.

 Brainstorm Possible Causes

 For each category, brainstorm the possible causes of the problem.
 You can sub-categorize them if needed.
 While brainstorming, ask yourself questions like “Why does this happen?”
 Note the answer.
 Then ask again, “Why does this happen?”

 You can add these causes horizontally to the fishbone (factors) and label them.
 You can continue adding sub-branches until you reach a satisfactory result.
 This is an important step; you should spend a considerable amount of time here.
 The collection of causes should be comprehensive.

 This technique resembles the “5-Why” approach, which says the discovery of the true root cause requires answering “Why?” at least five times.

 Analyze the Diagram

-Important Points to be Noted While Developing a Fishbone Diagram
+Important Points While Developing a Fishbone Diagram

 - Team members should be experienced and involved with the problem.